Week 13 NFL picks, score predictions, best bets today from self-learning AI

 SportsLine AI evaluated the Week 13 NFL odds and revealed its NFL score predictions and best NFL picks today

-NFL Week 13 features a 16-game slate, including a number of key divisional matchups.
-Among the biggest is when the Green Bay Packers battle the Detroit Lions in an NFC North matchup on Thanksgiving Day.
-That will pit two of the conference's best quarterbacks in Jordan Love of the Packers against Jared Goff of the Lions.
+NFL Week 13 features a a number of key divisional matchups.
 In an important AFC South battle, the Houston Texans look to pull within one game of the division lead when they meet the Indianapolis Colts.
-The Lions are -2.5, while the Colts are favored by 4.5 points as C.J.
-Stroud (concussion) is hoping to be cleared to play after missing the last three games.
+The Colts are favored by 3.5 points as both C.J.
+Stroud and Daniel Jones have been battling injury concerns.
+Both, however, carry no injury designation heading into the game.

 Before making any Week 13 NFL picks or NFL score predictions on those games or others, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.